gravitational/logging-app/images/loglinker/README.md

 It works by sweeping the configured directories for existing log files, symlinking them in the output directory (the directory from which `log-forwarder` pod will consume them) employing the same naming scheme as the kubelet.
+It then starts watching the specified directories for changes - creating or removing symlinks as necessary.

 ### Configuration example: nginx